Adult-Gerontology Acute Care Nurse Practitioner Certificate

 Graduates are eligible to sit for the Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) certification exam offered through the American Nurses Credentialing Center (ANCC).

-The annual application deadline is June 1 for the FALL semester.
+The 2019 application deadline is July 1 for the FALL term.

 |Fall||NRSG 971 Special Considerations for the Acute Care Nurse Practitioner||1|